Monthly Magazine Home

 Monthly Magazine Home (Korean: 월간 집) is a South Korean television series directed by Lee Chang-min and starring Jung So-min, Kim Ji-seok, Jung Gun-joo and Kim Won-hae.
 The series follows the story of a 'house building' romance of a man who 'buys' houses and a woman who 'lives' in houses.
-It was premiered on JTBC on June 16, 2021 and aired every Wednesday and Thursday at 21:00 (KST) time slot till August 5, 2021.
+It was premiered on JTBC on June 16, 2021, and aired every Wednesday and Thursday at 21:00 (KST) till August 5, 2021.
 It is also available for streaming on iQIYI.

 Synopsis

 It is a story about the romance of a man who 'buys' a house and a woman who 'lives' in the house.
 Na Young-won (Jung So-min) is an editor of the monthly living magazine 'House'.
 Yu Ja-seong (Kim Ji-seok) is the representative.
 The series tells the stories of the editors through House Magazine.